Skip to main content

 Firearms, Alabama Second Amendment Preservation Act, restrictions on enforcement of executive orders, provided

-This bill would also prohibit the expenditure of state or local public funds for the enforcement of any such executive order.
+• Prohibits the expenditure of state or local public funds for enforcing such executive orders.

 Subjects